nixiz/tracked/README.md

 # Tracked - Runtime Object Analyze and Tracker

-This is a header-only C++17 library enables to track object instances by various policies and gives user to exception control on policy break.
+This is a header-only  C++17 library enables to track object instances with varied policies and gives you to control exceptions on policy rule break.

-Tracked pointer is based on std::unique_ptr and extend it with policy control.
+Tracked pointer is based on std::unique_ptr and with policy based design, it can be extend for your own needs

 ## Simple Usage